 Detective Brian Turpin, Co-Founder

-Detective Brian Turpin is a Co-Founder of Holly’s House and served as one of the initial presidents of the Holly’s House Board of Directors.
-He has been an employee of the Evansville Police Department since 1996 and had been working with the sexual violence unit since 2003.
+Detective Brian Turpin served as one of the initial presidents of the Holly’s House Board of Directors.
+He has been an employee of the Evansville Police Department since 1996 and has been working with the sexual violence unit since 2003.

 Through his work and countless hours of volunteered time as well as the generosity of many people, Holly’s House became a reality in September of 2008.
-Since that time Holly’s House has served approximately 300 clients and their families.
 As Holly’s House looks towards the future, the advocacy center hopes to serve the Evansville community in a way that positively impacts the lives of many people.